-3. Implementation of other international commitments related to the Code of Conduct

-3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.
+- 3. Implementation of other international commitments related to the Code of Conduct - 3.1 Provide information on how your State ensures that commitments in the field of arms control, disarmament and confidence- and security-building as an element of indivisible security are implemented in good faith.

 Austria has been a longstanding advocate for disarmament, arms control, non-proliferation and confidence- and security-building measures, and attaches particular importance to the implementation of such instruments and commitments by as many states as possible.
 It consequently seeks to further this aim in bi- and multilateral fora.
-Numerous initiatives have been undertaken in this regard.
+Numerous initiatives have been undertaken in this regard, such as the negotiations on a political declaration on Explosive Weapons in Populated Areas and the negotiation and adoption of the Treaty Prohibiting Nuclear Weapons, which entered into force on 22 January 2021...